 - Trayless dining

-- We use local produce from Lancaster Farm Fresh and Shaw Orchards
+- 20% local produce from Lancaster Farm Fresh and Shaw Orchards

-- We work with Waste Neutral to compost our food waste from Boulder Garden Café
+- composts food waste from Boulder Garden Café

 - Greenlight Biofuels converts used fryer grease into bio-diesel